2008 – Present: Confluence Communications, President and Senior Program Manager

 Stacy and her team are responsible for overseeing and coordinating outreach, communications, and media outreach activities for various programs within DOE/EERE’s Residential Buildings Integration program.
 During this time, Stacy has developed and managed outreach, communications and media relations strategies, stakeholder engagement and sponsorship programs, and both large and small events for programs like Building America, Zero Energy Ready Homes, Race to Zero Student Design Competition, and others.
 Stacy prides herself in her ability to effectively engage government agencies, national laboratories, and private sector companies.

-Stacy and her team are responsible for overseeing and implementing Solar Decathlon – a biennial collegiate competition in which teams are challenged to design and build fully functional solar-powered homes.
-Solar Decathlon is DOE’s largest public-facing event, and Stacy’s team is charged with contributing to a multi-million dollar sponsorship program, communications, education and outreach activities, and stakeholder engagement in a national, regional, and local forum.
-Stacy acts as a spokesperson for Solar Decathlon to key stakeholders throughout the nation, and in the Denver and Colorado region.
+Stacy and her team were responsible for overseeing and implementing Solar Decathlon 2017 – a biennial collegiate competition in which teams are challenged to design and build fully functional solar-powered homes.
+Solar Decathlon is DOE’s largest public-facing event, and Stacy’s team was charged with contributing to a multi-million dollar sponsorship program, communications, education and outreach activities, and stakeholder engagement in a national, regional, and local forum.
+Stacy acted as a spokesperson for Solar Decathlon to key stakeholders throughout the nation, and in the Denver and Colorado region.

 Stacy acted as an independent consultant to a variety of government and private companies, including the U.S. Department of Energy.
 She supported the launch of DOE’s voluntary energy efficiency initiative, Builders Challenge, through a series of workshops and high-profile events.
 She worked with Oak Ridge National Laboratory on research planning meetings and develops extensive content for residential energy efficiency web sites, fact sheets, and brochures.
 Somehow, Stacy also found time to work for Reed Business Information, developing articles for magazines and continuing education content for architects and engineers.
 During this time, Stacy refined her odd penchant for working within complicated, bureaucratic systems and decided it was time birth a new company.